-How to Manage Your Bad Sales Manager and Reduce Employee Turnover
+Strategies to Manage A Bad Sales Manager & Reduce Employee Turnover

 According to LinkedIn research, the turnover rate for salespeople increased up to 25% compared to the 2019 pre-COVID rate.
 Low unemployment rates are a key driver of this increased turnover, giving experienced salespeople more employment options.

 While many salespeople leave their current jobs for more lucrative opportunities, a persistent reason for turnover usually points squarely back at the sales manager.
 There is great truth to the saying that employees leave managers, not companies.
 Bad managers can lower employee engagement and hurt the long-term retention of great salespeople.

 If you have a bad manager and are getting frustrated, don’t jump ship yet.
 Instead, try to manage your manager.
 To reduce employee turnover, here are three common bad manager traits and ways you can improve the situation.

 Everyone hates the micromanaging boss; it’s one of the most common management problems in the workplace.
 This is the manager that is constantly checking in or looking over your shoulder.
 They tell you exactly how to do something and don’t give you enough autonomy or authority.